relaycorp/ddos-report/src/content/docs/tactics/reverse-proxies.md

 These proxies can offer the following DDoS-related features:

 - **Firewall** to block traffic based on the client's IP address or other properties derived from it (e.g. its country, whether it's a known Tor node).
+- **IP reputation** to block traffic from known bad IP addresses, or to [verify that a suspicious user is human](./humanity-verification.md).
+See also [client reputation scoring](./client-reputation.md).
+- **IP-based rate limiting** to throttle TCP connections or UDP datagrams from IP addresses that exceed a certain threshold.
+See also [client-based rate limiting](./rate-limiting.md).
 - **[TLS termination](https://en.wikipedia.org/wiki/TLS_termination_proxy)** to shield the origin server from [exhaustion attacks](https://www.akamai.com/glossary/what-is-an-ssl-tls-exhaustion-attack), such as [D(HE)at](https://dheatattack.gitlab.io/summary/).

 Self-hosted transport layer proxies,